Arquisoft/wiq_en3b/README.md

 Lastly, go to the webapp directory and launch this component with `npm install` followed by `npm start`.

 After all the components are launched, the app should be available in localhost in port 3000.

+## Deployment guide

+If you want to deploy a server and display our work, you can follow this nice markdown file <TBD_LINK>

+But please, remember to tag us :)

 ## Contributors